 Assignment 2 has you training two versions of a neural network classifier that takes in sentences and produces a classification - that the sentence is either objective or subjective.
-The same method can do other types of classification.f
+The same method can do other types of classification the reason I'm teaching this course is that, in my research on building therapeutic chatbots, we found that pre-trained transformers produced remarkable results, over 5 years ago, with GPT-2 then 3.
+Subsequent improvements have continued to be stunning.